kiat/tx-soil-moisture/src/README.md

 File: results_ws48_offset168_SWC_10_Ppt_24h_sum.csv

-✅ Best Overall in MSE and strong performance in generalization
+NOTE: Best Overall in MSE and strong performance in generalization

 ### 2. Ppt_RainFlag
 #### Description: Binary indicator of whether it rained at all during the current hour.